Using custom fonts with CDN - setting CORS

 Please note that by default custom fonts requested from CDN will not work properly in some browsers.
 Custom fonts require that Cross-Origin Resource Sharing (CORS) is enabled.

-Add the HTTP header Access-Control-Allow-Origin: * (allowing all domains to request the content) to all files on your origin with eot, ttf, otf and woff extension.
+Add the HTTP response header Access-Control-Allow-Origin: * (allowing all domains to access the content) to all files on your origin with the .eot, .ttf, .otf, and .woff extensions.
+Below are configuration examples for Apache and Nginx.

 # Apache